pbek/qmarkdowntextedit/README.md

     - jump between search results with `Up` and `Down`
     - close search field with `Escape`
 - replacing of text with `Ctrl + R`
+    - you can also replace text with regular expressions or whole words

 ## Screenshot
 ![Screenhot](screenshot.png)